Skip to main content

 Cooling systems

-Like any electronic device, grid scale battery systems operate most optimally and safely at an ideal temperature and humidity.
+Like any electronic device, grid-scale battery systems operate most optimally and safely at an ideal temperature and humidity.
 Therefore, various air or liquid cooling and heating systems are used.
 Sound from inlet and outlet airflow vents, as well as fans and pumps are emitted from each battery enclosure.
 The sounds from these systems are similar to rooftop heating ventilation and cooling units in residential and commercial buildings.

 Inverters

 Inverters convert electricity from direct current (DC) in the batteries to alternating current (AC) that we use in our homes.
 The process also happens in reverse when AC electricity is used to charge the batteries.
 A small amount of energy is lost in the form of heat with this conversion, so cooling is needed to prevent overheating.
-This is usually accomplished with air cooled fans that produce some noise.
+This is usually accomplished with air-cooled fans that produce some noise.

 Transformers

 Transformers are used to change AC voltages to step up or step down in level.
 Everyone should be familiar with the cylindrical transformers on telephone poles that lower the voltage from the high voltage transmission lines to a level that is safe for use in homes and businesses.
 The transformers at a BESS facility are much larger than those you see on telephone poles.
 There are three sources of noise from within the transformer: (1) core noise, (2) coil noise, and (3) fan noise.
 The core and coil noise are caused by electromagnetic forces which occur two times for every cycle of AC power.
-Like the inverters, this results in a 120 hertz primary sound source, along with its harmonics.
-The third source of sound are cooling fans mounted outside the transformer.
+Like the inverters, this results in a 120-hertz primary sound source, along with its harmonics.
+The third source of sound is from cooling fans mounted outside the transformer.

 The sound that most people think of from transformers is a distinctive “hum”.
 If you’ve ever been around an outdoor substation or a building’s transformer vault, you may be familiar with this sound.
 If not, then you can give this video a listen.